brndnmtthws/brndn-io/content/posts/mind-body-gut-connection/index.md

 meditation, or breathwork rather than overintellectualizing our experience.

 Although I began practicing yoga about 15 years ago, I wish I'd started earlier.
-Health habits compound like interest–small, consistent investments yield exponential returns over time.
-Even modest improvements in how we care for our mind-body-gut system can profoundly transform our quality of life as the years pass.
+What I do consistently matters more than whatever I try for a week and then drop.
+Even modest improvements in how we care for our mind-body-gut system can change how the years feel.

-The next frontier of wellness may well be understanding not just these individual connections, but how they form an integrated whole–a comprehensive system where nourishing any one part benefits the entire network of our being.
+I'm increasingly interested in what happens when I stop treating these as separate buckets.
+Eating better, moving, sleeping well, and managing stress all seem to reinforce each other.

 PS: I've collected some more evidence for the mind-body-gut connection in [this research post]({{< ref "/research/mind-body-gut-evidence" >}}).